RESILIENT JEFFERSON COUNTY IS

 Our Mission

+Jefferson County is experiencing a health crisis.
 The average rates of obesity, heart disease, depression, substance abuse, and suicide are much higher compared to other Indiana counties and the nation.
 Years of research tells us that childhood trauma has a direct link to future mental and physical health issues.
-If we want to improve the health of our community, we must move upstream and focus on prevention.

-We believe in a future where all children are cared for and supported in a way that allows them to reach their full potential
+We believe in a future where all children are cared for and supported in a way that allows them to reach their full potential.

 Strengthen economic support to family by offering financial security and family-friendly work policies within the job force.